 When installing the bearings onto the shaft, never press or hit against the outer race, balls, or ball cage.
 Press only on the inner race.

-If removed, use snap ring pliers to install the inboard bearing retaining ring (8) in the groove in the pedestal.
+If removed, install the inboard bearing retaining ring (8) in the groove in the pedestal I.D.

-Slide the shaft and assembled bearings into the pedestal until the inboard bearing is fully seated against the retaining ring.
+Slide the shaft and assembled bearings into the pedestal until the inboard bearing seats against the bearing retaining ring.